runtimeverification/proof-checker/docs/proof-language.md

                Instantiate(0)
 ```

-We can use Sharing in the DAG to reduce this redundancy.
+In a DAG we can re-use a sub-tree to reduce this redundancy.

 ```
                  SVar(0)